 You may want to speak to other parents and carers who understand how you are feeling.
-Hillingdon has a strong and committed http://www.hillingdonpcf.com/Parent, Carers Form that aim to support you, your family and your child with SEND.
+Hillingdon has a strong and committed Parent and Carers Forum that aim to support you, your family and your child with SEND.

-You can also view the NHS interactive guide to child development from birth to five years old, including videos and advice to help parents along the way.
+The NHS interactive guide to child development from birth to five years old, includes videos and advice to help parents along the way.

 The "Five to Thrive" initiative encourages parents to understand how they can help their child's learning and development by they talk and interact with their child.Last reviewed: 25/09/2017

 While every care has been taken in the compilation of this information, neither Hillingdon Council or PCG Care Solutions will be held responsible for any loss, damage or inconvenience caused as a result of using the site and any inaccuracies/errors within these pages.
 Those using the site are advised to refer to the Buyers Guide prior to making a purchase as well as making their own enquiries and seeking independent advice.